nilleiz/EpGo-Docker/README.md

 ## Skip refresh when XMLTV is recent

-Set **Skip EPG refresh if XMLTV younger than hours** in your config to skip regenrating XMLTV file on startup.
+Set **Skip EPG refresh if XMLTV younger than hours** in your config to skip refreshing EPG on startup.
 EPGo checks the XMLTV modification time at startup and skips the download if it’s newer than the threshold you specify.

 ## Cache expiry controls